dementalhead/Getting-rid-of-short-content/README.md

 1.Delete TikTok.

-2.Download my compiled modded version of Instagram and Revanced Youtube.
+2.Download my compiled modded version of Instagram and Revanced Youtube from Releases page.

 3.Go to youtube revanced settings and diasble shorts.